openbmc/docs/CONTRIBUTING.md

 If you are planning a new function, you should get agreement that your change will be accepted.
-As early as you can, introduce the change via the OpenBMC community call, IRC channel, or email list to start the discussion.
+As early as you can, introduce the change via the OpenBMC IRC channel or email list to start the discussion.
 You may find a better way to do what you need.

 Stage your change in small pieces to make them easy to review: